turingschool/curriculum/source/projects/contact_manager.markdown

   end
 ```

-Run `rake` and make sure the examples are still passing.
+Run your tests and make sure the examples are still passing.

 #### Testing that a Person Belongs to a User

 Add an example checking that the `@person` is the child of a `User`.
-Run `rake` and see it fail.
+Run your tests and see it fail.

 Then add the `belongs_to` association in `Person`, run the tests, and see if they pass.